goshippo/about-us/mentoring/README.md

 This is an experimentation, but we want to make it easy for Shippos to mentor each other on any topics that might be interesting.
 To facilitate this, we've created a simple "template" to track interests between people.
 This is dubbed a "bam/sam" or a "be a mentor / seek a mentor" file.

+The key to this is its a `knowledge sharing program` over a strict "mentor vs mentee" program.
+Hence, we want to pair two people who can learn from __each other__.

 ## Bam/Sam

 The format is YAML, it is a human and machine readable.
 It is broken up into several parts and here's a walkthrough of the full example of this [file](batmany13.yml).